5 Centimeters per Second: Reception

 Natsuki Imai, a Japanese television and film director known for her 2007 film Koizora, views 5 Centimeters per Second as a film "completely for adults even though it is an anime".

 The film won the Lancia Platinum Grand Prize at the Future Film Festival for best movie in animation or special effects.
 It won the Award for Best Animated Feature Film at the 2007 Asia Pacific Screen Awards.
 The limited edition DVD of the film was ranked 3rd on the Tohan charts between 18–24 July 2007, while the regular edition of the film was ranked 7th.
 The film was Japan's fourth most popular Blu-ray film in 2008.

 Mania.com lists 5 Centimeters per Second as the best anime not by Hayao Miyazaki.
 The Japan Times's Mark Schilling commends Shinkai saying that he is better than Miyazaki "at piercing the veil of the everyday to reveal a poignant, evanescent beauty most of us notice only in rare moments."
-Anime News Networks Bamboo Dong commends the anime for its "heartbreakingly gorgeous" piano score composed by Tenmon, which "contributes to the dreamlike quality that the film has".
+Anime News Network's Bamboo Dong commends the anime for its "heartbreakingly gorgeous" piano score composed by Tenmon, which "contributes to the dreamlike quality that the film has".
 She also comments that film "never comes out and tells you what the characters are feeling.
 It never follows a strict storyline, but between the interactions on the screen and well-timed shots of lonely landscapes, everything is as clear as night and day".
 Mania.com's Chris Beveridge criticises the anime for its aliasing as well as it "seems to get a fairly low bitrate during a lot of it which leads to some noisy and overly grainy feeling areas.
 The film has so many lush colors to it that a lot of them start to show too much noise at times which is almost as distracting as the aliasing."
 Theron Martin reviewing for Anime News Network commends "The production [which] also excels in its use of sound effects, especially in the bow-shooting scenes in Part 2".

 In 2010, "Trains" magazine rated this film 45th of the 100 Greatest Train Movies.